 - Damages.
 The patient is harmed as a result of the doctor’s actions, or failures to act.
 In some cases, this involves an existing illness or infection that goes undetected and therefore untreated.
 In other cases, the doctor’s actions create a new injury or health problem that did not formerly exist.

-Examples of Hospital Errors and Medical Mistakes that Cause Illness or Injury
+Common Hospital Errors and Medical Mistakes that Cause Injury

 Many people equate medical malpractice with catastrophic surgical errors, such as performing surgery on the wrong limb or wrong side of the body.
 However, a doctor’s failures do not have to be that extreme in order for the victim to have a malpractice case.
 There are numerous ways in which doctors commit malpractice, and only some involve surgical procedures.
 Many forms of malpractice involve medication errors, diagnostic errors, or other failures.
 Some examples of errors that could constitute malpractice include: